 Location: The most important deposits are in Myanmar, Thailand, Sri Lanka and Tanzania.
 Additional deposits are found in Afghanistan, Australia, Brazil, India, Cambodia, Kenya, Madagascar, Malawi, Nepal, Pakistan, Tajikistan, the United States (Montana and North Carolina), Vietnam and Zimbabwe.

-Mining: Because of its weight, Ruby is generally easy to separate from river gravels and can be picked out by hand.
-In many locations production methods are still primitive, little more than simple holes and tunnels in the ground.
+Mining: Because of its weight, ruby is generally easy to separate from river gravels and can be picked out by hand.
+In many locations production methods are still primitive.
 In the most important deposits, mechanized machinery is used above and underground.
-Only 1% of all Rubies recovered are gem quality and used in fine jewelry.
+Only 1% of all rubies recovered are gem quality and used in fine jewelry.

 History of Ruby

 Ruby has been one of the most prized gemstones through history.
 It is included in all major lapidaries, texts that describe gemstones and their powers.
 Uniquely, it is also referenced in the Holy Books of all five of the world’s major religions!